Security Models

 As cybersecurity professionals and aspirants, we have to grasp and retain myriad of concepts and practices prevalent in the field.
 Furthermore, remembering these all concepts, models, frameworks, standards and architectures is a daunting task for most of us.
 This is especially true if we are planning to sit for an exam of some sort of certification.
 Therefore, we have to be smart enough and device effective mechanisms to help us understand and retain the concepts easily.

 Remembering and understanding those aspects through analogous terms and phrases is the best strategy.
 We can relate them with names of places, people, things, etc. to instantly remember and decode the issue under consideration.
 However, there is no guarantee that this technique will work for all people.
-Because people follow different strategies when it comes to studying for exams and
+Because people follow different strategies when it comes to studying for exams and certifications.
+Nevertheless, this perfectly works for me when I study and I am optimist this will work with you as well.

-Let us discuss some popular security models that are testable in
+Let us discuss some popular security models that are testable in CISSP exam and other certificates.

 Bell-LaPadula Model